RossBencina/Fractorp/docs/tutorial/01-boxed-function-pointers.cpp.md

 > goodbye world!
 > ```

-Typing the box name twice for each `bp` call is error-prone.
+Typing the box name twice for each `bp` call is tedious and error-prone.
 Let's define a function to invoke the box's proc:

 ```c++
 void invoke(Box& a)